Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - The SDV discord #modding channel for discussions

 ## Changelog
+v1.4.0-beta13
+ - refactor of weather options
+ - new config option to disable high rains and wind
+ - hurricane rains
+ - dynamic rainfall
+ - blood weather during a blood moon
+ - fixed a bug blocking many icons from being properly seen.
+Fixed now

 v1.4.0-beta12
  - API expansion
  - Fix for thundersnow + fog with no frost
+ - updated to be coompatible with SDV 1.3.20+

 v1.4.0-beta11
  - updated to be compatible with SDV 1.3.16